tamj0rd2/ncdc/CONFIG.md

   will only be served if your request has matching query params.
 For example, in order to get responses for the configuration `endpoints: /endpoint?size=5&size=6`, you would need to make a request that include `size=5` and `size=6` as query params.
-If you leave them out of the request, your response will not be served and you'll receive a 400 status code.
+If you leave either of them out of the request, your response will not be served and you'll receive a 400 status code.
 Providing extra params does not cause adverse effects.
 - **Type**: string or string[]
 - **Required?**: Required in Test mode if serveOnly is false
 - **Example**: